 The Saved Policies from the Winchester District Local Plan Review (2006) will no longer apply on the adoption of LPP2 to that part of the District that lies outside the South Downs National Park.
-Saved policies will continue to apply for development management purposes within the South Downs until replaced by policies in the South Downs Local Plan currently being prepared.
+Saved policies will continue to apply for development management purposes within the South Downs until replaced by policies in the South Downs Local Plan currently being prepared. .

 The table below lists all the 'saved' policies and explains which policies replace them or why they are not carried forward in LPP2.
-List focusses on the development management policies in LPP2 but site allocation policies may also be applicable.